-Button Name Description ··· Light Click the button to enable/disable the light supplement of the camera. • Wiper Click the button to move the wiper once.
-The function can only be realized with wiper device.
-5-0 Auxiliary Focus This function is reserved.
-9 Lens Initialization Click the button and the lens operates the movements for initialization. = Menu Click the button to call the OSD menu of the device and click again to close the OSD menu.
-(9 Manual Tracking Click on the toolbar of live view interface.
+Button Name Description Hame Click the button to enable/disable the light supplement of Light the camera.
+W/: Click the button to move the wiper once.
+The function ~ Wiper can only be realized with wiper device.
+30 Auxiliary Focus This function is reserved.
+9 Lens Initialization Click the button and the lens operates the movements for initialization. ≡ Menu Click the button to call the OSD menu of the device and click again to close the OSD menu.
+(G) Manual Tracking Click on the toolbar of live view interface.
 Click a moving object in the live video.
 The camera will track the object automatically.
-30) 3D Positioning Steps: Click on the toolbar of live view interface.
+(B) 3D Positioning Click on the toolbar of live view interface.
 3D positioning can be operated in three ways: Click a position of the live video.
 The corresponding position will be moved to the center of the live video.
 Hold down the left mouse button and drag the mouse to the lower right on the live video.
 The corresponding position will be moved to the center of the live video and zoomed in.
 Hold down the left mouse button and drag the mouse to the upper left on the live video.
 The corresponding position will be moved to the center of the live video and zoomed out.

 Ð One-touch Patrol Click to call one-touch patrol.
-For detailed information of setting one-touch patrol, refer to Section 4.5.5 One-touch Patrol . ha th of One-touch Park Click to save the current view as the preset No. 32 and start park at the current position.
+For detailed information of setting one-touch patrol, refer to Section 4.5.5 One-touch Patrol . ь.
+One-touch Park Click to save the current view as the preset No. 32 and start park at the current position.
+(4) Face Capture and start park at the current position.
+Before you start: To use manual face capture, you should configure the function first.
+Configuration > Face Capture Steps: 1.
+Click to start manual face capture.
+2. Select the target face in PTZ camera channel by drawing a rectangle area.
+3. Click the icon again to stop manual face capture.
+Note: The function is only available for certain camera models.